37 Funniest Books of All Time

 You Can’t Touch My Hair: And Other Things I Still Have to Explain

 Stand-up comedian Phoebe Robinson explains several important things to you—and you’re going to love it because and her must-read bestseller is casually riveting while being stunningly brilliant.
 Her prose jumps from profound to hilarious to totally essential.
 You’ll love her “supertruncated” (one paragraph) history of the world that includes Hall & Oates lyrics as well as the actual truth.
 Getting up to speed on life and the whole world is usually not this funny.
-These are the 20 best books to give the person who has read everything.

 We Are Never Meeting in Real Life: Essays

 Samantha Irby’s books and blogs are always funny and wise.
 Her latest delivers similar profundities about our absurdist culture disguised as jokes.
 This one starts with her application to be on The Bachelorette, and when asked if she has any children her answer’s, “I’m counting the cat here.
 So, yes.”
 (Its name is Helen Keller.)
 Her hobbies include “scrolling through Facebook quickly enough that people’s stupid videos don’t start playing automatically.”
 Irby’s seemingly offhand wit will easily enrapture you.
-Next, don’t miss the 50 books to read before your 50.